Planning applications submitted to Woking Borough Council

-WEEKLY planning applications received by Woking Borough Council up to 15 December 2025.
-More WBC public notices can be found at publicnoticeportal.uk.
+Weekly planning applications received by Woking Borough Council up to 22/12/25.
+More WBC public notices can be found at publicnoticeportal.uk

 Byfleet & West Byfleet